Welcome to BPV Perspectives

 Worry Less About the Idea, More About the Execution – Investors want entre- preneurs, not ideas.
 Anyone can come up with a great idea, but very few can actually pull them off.
 If your idea is so easily stolen that just hearing the concept is enough to allow anyone to replicate it and launch it better than you, then you’ve already lost.
 Given the ubiquity and overlap of ideas, asking for an NDA only slows the process and undermines your pitch – unless you have patented IP and not just a legally un-protectable thought.
 (Inspired by the Forbes article entitled “Why Investors Don’t Sign NDAs.”)

-Know What You Don’t Know - Most failures don’t happen ‘in a flash’ but instead evolve over time.
-Professor Michael Roberto offers strategies to assist leaders in recognizing the early warning signs before problems grow into failures.
+Know What You Don’t Know – Most failures don’t happen ‘in a flash’ but instead evolve over time.
+In Great Boards magazine, Professor Michael Roberto offers strategies to assist leaders in recognizing the early warning signs before problems grow into failures.

 On Avoiding Risk – Will Harrell of Capco Asset Management opines on the nature of risk.
 Though written from the perspective of investing, it applies to operational types of risk as well: accept the truth about risk(s) and focus on margins of safety against those risks.